UCL-VR/ubiq-website/content/docs/logging/analysis/index.md

 To do this:

-1. Open a new Workbook
+1. Open a new `Workbook`
-2. From the Data tab, choose Get Data -> From File -> From Json
+2. From the `Data` tab, choose `Get Data` -> `From File` -> `From Json`
-3. Open the log file, for example Application_log_2021-04-23-10-56-03_0.json
+3. Open the log file, for example `Application_log_2021-04-23-10-56-03_0.json`
-4. Select the List header and click Convert To Table.
+4. Select the List header and click `Convert To Table`.
 This will instruct Excel to treat each entry as a row.
-5. Leave the Default Values in place and Click OK.
-The View will now appear as a Column.
+5. Leave the Default Values in place and Click `OK`.
+The `View` will now appear as a `Column`.
-6. Use the button in the top right to add the Expand Column step.
+6. Use the button in the top right to add the `Expand Column` step.
 This will split each record into a set of columns.
-Make sure to click Load More... if visible to ensure you get every possible field in the table.
+Make sure to click `Load More...` if visible to ensure you get every possible field in the table.
-7. Click OK
+7. Click `OK`
-8. Click Close & Load to build your table.
+8. Click `Close & Load` to build your table.

 You can now order by Ticks, and filter columns such as Events.